anupam-kumar-krishnan/Namaste-React/02 Igniting Our App/Episode 02 Part 01 - Igniting Our App.md

 - If you install a package with latest version today and tommorow a new version comes in
 - Then what will happen if you have put this caret, that package will automatically be upgraded to the latest version.
 - It will install minor versions automatically
+- It is always safe to put Caret to update the minor versions but not tilde as a major upgrade may brak a lot of things in the app

 ## _Tilde(~) in package.json_
 - It will install major version automatically

+## Important: Caret(^) vs Tilde(~)